fgimian/totalmix-volume-control/README.md

 ![Logo](https://raw.githubusercontent.com/fgimian/totalmix-volume-control/main/images/Logo.png)

-This project uses the OSC protocol to communicate with RME TotalMixFX software and binds the volume keys on your keyboard to control the master volume in Windows.
+This project uses the OSC protocol to communicate with RME TotalMixFX software and binds the volume keys on your keyboard to control the master volume and mute key to control dim in Windows.

 You may see the [related thread on the RME forums](https://forum.rme-audio.de/viewtopic.php?pid=174137) and the [thread on the Gearspace forums](https://gearspace.com/board/music-computers/1358200-my-new-little-open-source-project-rme-totalmix-volume-control-windows.html)